 April’s birth flower is typically listed as either the sweet pea or the daisy with both having distinct meanings and delicate appearances.
-Sweet peas have a fragrant, pastel-coloured flower and are thought to symbolise remembrance and thanks while daisies have small, delicate flowers and symbolise anything from cheerfulness and innocence to purity and beauty.
+Sweet peas have a fragrant, pastel-colored flower and are thought to symbolize remembrance and thanks while daisies have small, delicate flowers and symbolize anything from cheerfulness and innocence to purity and beauty.

 Meanings: sweetness and humility

-Large petals and thin stems characterise the lily and make it a big and bold flower choice in any bouquet.
-The flower itself is bell shaped with oblong lanceolate leaves and comes in a number of colours – although white is the most common and popular.
+Large petals and thin stems characterize the lily and make it a big and bold flower choice in any bouquet.
+The flower itself is bell-shaped with oblong lanceolate leaves and comes in a number of colours – although white is the most common and popular.
 In terms of symbolism, lilies are associated with many things including beauty, sweetness and humility.

 Meanings: love and adoration